redbeard2895/trial/README.md

 # trial
-Attempts at analyzing datasets hopefully to use ML models soon
+Attempts at analyzing datasets hopefully to use ML models soon.
+Datasets are from Kaggle.